Georgina Seymour MBACP PG Dip

 |Face to face counselling:||Yes|

-I have slots available on Monday daytime and evenings.
+I have a slot available on Monday morning, Tuesday daytime and Tuesday evening.

 Types of client